veriganet/terraform-module-iam/README.md

 # terraform-module-iam
-terraform module for AWS IAM
+Module for all AWS IAM related infrastructure